- Falmouth Campus

 - 01326 213730

-This course recognises that teaching is an inherently creative activity and draws on the current contexts within which design, media, art and performance education operate.
+The MA in Creative Education recognises that teaching is an inherently creative activity and draws on the current contexts within which design, media, art and performance education operate.
 You'll be encouraged to reflect on the innovation and creativity of your subject area to inform your approaches to teaching and learning.

 Acknowledging that the best teachers are also learners, you'll be taking a scholarly look at teaching and reflecting on the literature, practices and contexts of the creative curriculum.
 This course also addresses a need to develop informed professionalism to support the teaching and learning of an increasingly diverse student group.